Learning to Schedule in Parallel-Server Queues with Stochastic Bilinear Rewards: Appendix

 from which \eqref{eq:R_bound2} easily follows.

-The regret bound in \eqref{eq:R_bound2} consists of three components, the first component is proportional to the mean queue length, the second component is due to the bandit learning algorithm, and finally, the third component is due to stochasticity of job arrivals and departures.
+The regret bound in \eqref{eq:R_bound2} comprises three components: the first component is proportional to the mean queue length, the second arises from the bandit learning algorithm, and the third stems from the stochastic nature of job arrivals and departures.

-The term $G(t)$ is the key term for bounding the effect of the bandit learning algorithm on regret.
-Denote by $(y^*_{i,j}(t), i\in\I(t), j\in \J)$ the solution of the optimization problem \eqref{eq:weighted} with parameters $\hat{r}_{i,j}$ replaced with the true mean values $r_{i,j}$.
-Then, it can be shown that
+The term $G(t)$ is pivotal in bounding the effect of the bandit learning algorithm on regret.
+Let $(y^*_{i,j}(t): i\in\I(t), j\in \J)$ denote the solution of the optimization problem \eqref{eq:weighted} with parameters $\hat{r}_{i,j}$ replaced with the true mean values $r_{i,j}$.
+Then, we have

-where $ G_1(t)=V\sum_{i\in\I(t)}\sum_{j\in \J}(\hat{r}_{i,j}(t)-r_{i,j})y_{i,j}(t) $ and $ G_2(t)=V\sum_{i\in\I(t)}\sum_{ j\in \J}(r_{i,j}-\hat{r}_{i,j}(t))y^*_{i,j}(t). $ Note that $G_1(t)$ and $G_2(t)$ are weighted sums of mean reward estimation errors.
-In our setting, rewards are according to the bilinear model, which makes the analysis different from that in \cite{hsu2021integrated}.
-Note also that multiple jobs may need to be assigned to multiple servers at each time step, which makes the regret analysis different from previous work on bandit algorithms~\citep{abbasi2011improved}.
-For analyzing the regret under the bilinear model, as standard, we convert it to a linear model.
-We explain this in more details as follows.